Prevention and early intervention

 Things to consider when interpreting results

-- Data are restricted to people with disability aged 5 and over living in households who need assistance or have difficulty with communication or mobility, and who leave home.
+• Data for this measure are restricted to people with disability aged 5 and over living in households, who leave home and need assistance or have difficulty with communication or mobility because of disability.

-These data show the proportion of people with disability and communication or mobility limitations (aged 5 and over) who had difficulty accessing medical facilities (general practitioner (GP), dentist, hospital) in the past 12 months.
-Data from 2015 and 2018 are used.
-In 2018, 13.8% of people with disability had difficulty accessing medical facilities, compared with 11.4% in 2015.
+The data in the graph and the table below show the proportion of people with disability and communication or mobility limitations (aged 5 and over) who had difficulty accessing medical facilities (general practitioner (GP), dentist, hospital) in the past 12 months.
+Data from 2015 to 2022 are used.
+In both 2015 and 2022, 11% of people with disability had difficulty accessing medical facilities.

 More detailed data by age group are shown in the table.